diallorg/Projet-HackathonOneM2M2021/fire-server/README.md

 # HEPHAESTUS PROJECT / Fire-server

 ## Description
-Hephaestus: is a forest fire prevention tool that serves the fire brigade by locating the different areas of risk using temperature, wind, CO2, GPS and humidity sensors, allowing the firemen to take action before a fire ignites.
+This is a REST API that creates the relation between the middlenodes, the database and the fire-map.

 ## About this app
 Backend server developed in NodeJS with ExpressJS, the app establishes the relation between the front-end VueJS client server and the Infrastructure Node.